flutter/devtools/CONTRIBUTING.md

 ## Development

-To run DevTools as a Flutter web app, follow these steps.
+To run DevTools as a Flutter web app, from the packages/devtools_app directory:

-First, perform one-time setup:

-- `flutter config --enable-web`

-Now you can run the app at any time with the flutter command.

-From the packages/devtools_app directory:

 - `flutter run -d chrome`